Possession with the Intent to Sell & Deliver Drugs Lawyer

 What is actual possession of drugs?

-Actual Possession is when the drugs has it on or about his or her person.
+Actual Possession is when the drugs are on or about his or her person.
 For instance, drugs in your pants pocket.
 The rules around actual possession are:

 1. The drugs are on the person